-The Comprehensive Income and Expenditure Statement shows the overall expenditure income relating to the Council's services in the year; the principal sources of funding (such as Government grants and Council Tax); and the net position at the end of the year.

-The Comprehensive Income and Expenditure Statement shows the cost of delivering services during the year and makes adjustments for other expenditure that relates to the Council's overall operations rather than specific service provision.
-It also excludes amounts set aside by the Council in reserves for future years and a number of other statutory adjustments that the Government requires in order to avoid any undue impact on the Council Taxpayer.
+The 2022/23 Comprehensive Income and Expenditure Statement shows the overall expenditure and income relating to the Council's services in the year; the principal sources of funding (such as Government grants and Council Tax); and the net position at the end of the year.
+The Comprehensive Income and Expenditure Statement makes adjustments for expenditure that relates to the Council's overall operations (rather than specific service provision), and it excludes amounts set aside by the Council in reserves and other statutory adjustments that the Government requires in order to avoid undue impact on the Council Taxpayer.
 These adjustments are recorded in the Movement in Reserves Statement, which also shows how much money has actually been added to the Council's General Fund at the end of the year.

-On 3 March 2021 the Council approved a Net Revenue Budget for 2021/22 of £176.559m (£169.014m in 2020/21).
-The net budget was funded by Retained Business Rates of £51.230m (£44.447m in 2020/21), Government "Top Up" Grant of £53.477m (£53.357m in 2020/21), other Government Grants of £11.651m (£14.419m in 2020/21) and Council Tax receipts of £60.201m (£56.761m in 2020/21).
+On 9 March 2022 the Council approved its Net Revenue Budget for 2022/23.
+The net budget of £190.556m (£176.559m in 2021/12) was funded by Retained Business Rates and Grant Funding of £108.386m (£104.707m in 2021/12), other Government Grants of £18.881m (£11.651m in 2021/22) and Council Tax receipts of £63.299m (£60.201m in 2021/22).
+Financial performance against approved service budgets has been monitored and reported to